-In the next few paragraphs, we’ll take a look at how the new way many of us work affects our power bills.
-We’ll also cover some easy things you can do to save money when working from home if you don’t have rooftop solar yet, and still have to rent your power from the utility company.
+In the next few paragraphs, we’ll cover some easy things you can do to save money when working from home if you don’t have rooftop solar yet, and still have to rent your power from the utility company.

 Changing Work Habits & Your Electric Bill